 Searching for a soft cashmere sweater that, while splurge-worthy, is still a steal for the high-quality fabric?
 Head to Wills, where you’ll find stylish colors and expertly crafted designs on offer as designed by Huckberry.
 Wear it with your new white Oxford shirt for good measure.

 Here, the classic chino – with a five-pocket design and sturdy-yet-soft cotton twill fabric (sometimes garment-dyed for texture and often made with stretch) is your best friend.
-The best chinos work with a blazer and buttondown, or with a merino tee-plus-blazer combination.
-You can even dress them down on the weekends with a henley and rugged shawl cardigan.
+I’ve found that chinos are the perfect middle ground for business casual style, particularly in a neutral color like navy or tan that you can team with just about anything.

 Dark, well-fitting jeans can also work in business casual settings, provided the jeans feature minimal fading or added details (think of them as “dressy” jeans, and wear them with your soft-shouldered navy blazer).